Skip to main content

 You may start feeling better earlier than four weeks, but it often takes at least four weeks for chronically inflamed joints to begin cooling down.

-After four weeks, if your symptoms have improved or disappeared, the next step is to nail down which one or more of the trigger foods caused your problem.
+After four weeks, if your symptoms have improved or disappeared, the next step is to nail down which one or more of the trigger foods caused the problem.
 Simply reintroduce the foods you have eliminated back into your diet one at a time, every two days.

-Have a generous amount of each newly reintroduced food, and note if your joints flare up again.
+Have a generous amount of each newly reintroduced food and note if your joints flare up again.
 If so, eliminate the food that seems to have caused the problem, and let your joints cool down again.
 Then continue to reintroduce the other foods.
 Wait at least two weeks before trying a problem food a second time.
 Many people have more than one food trigger.

 Pain-Safe Foods